ADGEfficiency/data-science-south/content/lessons/shell.md

 ### Finding Directories

-We can find directories using the `lang:shell-session:find` program:
+We can find directories using the `find` program:

 ```shell-session
 $ find /path/to/search -type d -name "directory-name"